ukantjadia/Projects/README.md

 ### 8. Food Image Classification

-- **Description**: Used the 5K image dataset for classifying the food images and non-food images, Trained the neural network on the images for classification, and deploty the model with streamlit application with 80% accuracy.
+- **Description**: Used the 5K image dataset for classifying the food images and non-food images, Trained the neural network on the images for classification, and developed the model with streamlit application with 80% accuracy.
-- **Tech/Language**: OpenCV, CNN, Tensorflow,Keras, Python, Docker
+- **Tech/Language**: OpenCV, CNN, Tensorflow, Keras, Python, Docker
 - **Links**: <https://github.com/ukantjadia/Food-Image-Classification-MLops/>

 ### 9. Image Handling and Managing